FlurryShy/FlurryShy/README.md

 ### Hi there 👋

+Dumbass with a degree, working on my social anxiety.

 <!--
 **FlurryShy/FlurryShy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.